-Another addition to this new Material palette is the ability to select more than one color to go together: complimentary colors, triads, tetrad, analogic and accented.
+Another addition to this new Material palette is the ability to select more than one color to go together: complementary colors, triads, tetrad, analogic, and accented.
 Those colors can then be added to your swatches to be used later.
 No more need to go to outside programs or online to create your color palette.

 Instant Effect preview